Where Georgia Birding Begins

 Kayaking or Canoeing

 For general fishing information, check the information board or stop by the Visitor Center off Elliott Trail during operating hours.
-Maps of the area are also available for visitors at the information kiosks.
+Maps are also available at the area information kiosks.

 Featured Birds